callaghanmt-training/rc-lesson-plans/hpc0/hpc0-lesson-plan.md

 # HPC0: Introduction to Linux

-HPC0 is our introductory course to the linux command line.
+HPC0 is our introductory course to the Linux command line.
 It is a key prerequisite course prior to HPC1 and provides a gentle introduction for users to the unix shell.
-The initial set up steps often require several helpers to provide one-to-one support for users who struggle with the initial configuration of SSH clients.
+The initial set-up steps often require several helpers to provide one-to-one support for users who struggle with the initial configuration of SSH clients.

 ## Learning objectives

 - Understand the purpose of the Linux Shell
 - Effectively manage Files and Directories at the command line
-- Understand the structure of the linux filesystem
+- Understand the structure of the Linux filesystem
 - Create files, directories and other objects
 - Create Pipes and Filters to join together commands
 - Understand how to find help from the command line